jorgeoggonei/zemogaTest/README.md

 ## How the project works

 When the page loads, it will check if localStorage has **rulings** key.
-If it exist the application will use that information.
+If it exists, the application will use that information.
 Otherwise, the json file will be loaded and added to the localstorage.